 - If the order is export-facing, confirm carton strength, pallet rules, moisture protection, and movement restraint before the first container leaves the plant.

-Procurement Checklist
+Buyer Checklist

 To streamline your purchasing process and mitigate risks, follow this comprehensive wholesale tool box quality control checklist when engaging with a new manufacturer.